Skip to main content

 Paimon

-Apahce Paimon innovatively combines lake format and LSM structure, bringing efficient updates into the lake architecture.
-To integrate Fluss with Paimon, you must enable lakehouse storage and configure Paimon as lakehouse storage.
-See more detail about Enable Lakehouse Storage.
+Apache Paimon innovatively combines a lake format with an LSM (Log-Structured Merge-tree) structure, bringing efficient updates into the lake architecture.
+To integrate Fluss with Paimon, you must enable lakehouse storage and configure Paimon as the lakehouse storage.
+For more details, see Enable Lakehouse Storage.

 Introduction